Orchard and Inn

 The narrow, winding canyon chiseled by Aravaipa Creek, lined with lush, riparian habitat, offers some of the most spectacular and remote scenery found in Arizona.
 Roughly 120 miles southeast of Phoenix, Aravaipa Creek meanders through private and federal land within Graham and Pinal counties.
 A total of 69,600 acres surrounds this perennial stream, including the 19,700-acre Aravaipa Canyon Wilderness Area, administered by the U.S. Bureau of Land Management (BLM) and the 9,000-acre Aravaipa Canyon Preserve, managed by The Nature Conservancy (TNC).

-There are numerous hikes in the area, but serious hikers will enjoy the Arizona Bureau of Land Management (BLM) and the Nature Conservancy’s Aravaipa Wilderness Preserve—located three miles up the creek from the Inn.
-The BLM allows only 30 people (from the west entrance) a day to hike the 12 miles of canyon from one end of the preserve to the other.
+There are numerous hikes in the area, but casual and serious hikers alike will enjoy the Arizona Bureau of Land Management (BLM) and the Nature Conservancy’s Aravaipa Wilderness Preserve—located five miles up the creek from the Inn.
+The BLM allows only 30 people (from the west entrance) a day to hike. (recreation.gov)

 Species of birds